jye-1243/Shopify-Backend-Challenge-2022/README.md

 ## Getting Started

 ### Prerequisites
 This project was built using Python3, which can be installed [here](https://www.python.org/downloads/).
-Once Python is installed, also install the [Flask](https://flask.palletsprojects.com/en/1.1.x/installation/).
+Once Python is installed, also install [Flask](https://flask.palletsprojects.com/en/1.1.x/installation/).
 This project also requires SQLite, which can be installed pursuant to these [instructions](https://www.tutorialspoint.com/sqlite/sqlite_installation.htm)

 ### Installation and Deployment